LamThanhNguyen/Academic-Institution-Database-Design/README.md

   * SportsTeams: Each student organization can have multiple sports teams.
     * Type: One-to-Many (One student organization to many sports teams)
     * Cardinality: One Student Organization can have many Sports Teams (1 OrganizationID in StudentOrganizations table referenced by multiple OrganizationID in SportsTeams table).

-Table StudentMemberships
+* Table StudentMemberships:
   * Students: Each membership is for one student.
     * Type: Many-to-One (Many memberships to one student)
     * Cardinality: Many Memberships can belong to one Student (1 StudentID in StudentMemberships table referencing 1 StudentID in Students table).
   * StudentOrganizations: Each membership is for one student organization.
     * Type: Many-to-One (Many memberships to one student organization)
     * Cardinality: Many Memberships can belong to one Student Organization (1 OrganizationID in StudentMemberships table referencing 1 OrganizationID in StudentOrganizations table).

-Table Clubs
+* Table Clubs:
   * StudentOrganizations: Each club is associated with one student organization.
     * Type: Many-to-One (Many clubs to one student organization)
     * Cardinality: Many Clubs can belong to one Student Organization (1 OrganizationID in Clubs table referencing 1 OrganizationID in StudentOrganizations table).

-Table SportsTeams
+* Table SportsTeams:
   * StudentOrganizations: Each sports team is associated with one student organization.
     * Type: Many-to-One (Many sports teams to one student organization)
     * Cardinality: Many Sports Teams can belong to one Student Organization (1 OrganizationID in SportsTeams table referencing 1 OrganizationID in StudentOrganizations table).

-Table Buildings
+* Table Buildings:
   * Facilities: Each building can contain multiple facilities.
     * Type: One-to-Many (One building to many facilities)
     * Cardinality: One Building can contain many Facilities (1 BuildingID in Buildings table referenced by multiple BuildingID in Facilities table).

-Table Facilities
+* Table Facilities:
   * Buildings: Each facility is located in one building.
     * Type: Many-to-One (Many facilities to one building)
     * Cardinality: Many Facilities can be located in one Building (1 BuildingID in Facilities table referencing 1 BuildingID in Buildings table).
   * RoomReservations: Each facility can have multiple room reservations.
     * Type: One-to-Many (One facility to many room reservations)
     * Cardinality: One Facility can have many Room Reservations (1 FacilityID in Facilities table referenced by multiple FacilityID in RoomReservations table).

-Table Classrooms
+* Table Classrooms:
   * No direct relationships in this schema.

-Table Laboratories
+* Table Laboratories:
   * No direct relationships in this schema.

-Table Offices
+* Table Offices:
   * No direct relationships in this schema.

-Table CommonAreas
+* Table CommonAreas:
   * No direct relationships in this schema.

-Table Equipment
+* Table Equipment:
   * Laboratories: Each piece of equipment is located in one laboratory.
     * Type: Many-to-One (Many equipment to one laboratory)
     * Cardinality: Many Equipment can be located in one Laboratory (1 LabID in Equipment table referencing 1 LabID in Laboratories table).

-Table RoomReservations
+* Table RoomReservations:
   * Facilities: Each room reservation is for one facility.
     * Type: Many-to-One (Many room reservations to one facility)
     * Cardinality: Many Room Reservations can be for one Facility (1 FacilityID in RoomReservations table referencing 1 FacilityID in Facilities table).
   * UserAccounts: Each room reservation is requested by one user.
     * Type: Many-to-One (Many room reservations to one user account)
     * Cardinality: Many Room Reservations can be requested by one User Account (1 RequestedByUserID in RoomReservations table referencing 1 UserID in UserAccounts table).

-Table UserAccounts
+* Table UserAccounts:
   * Students: Each user account can belong to one student.
     * Type: Many-to-One (Many user accounts to one student)
     * Cardinality: Many User Accounts can belong to one Student (1 StudentID in UserAccounts table referencing 1 StudentID in Students table).